 *For swimmers riding to/from meets with parents, a note must be provided to Coach Dani in advance.

 ALL parents are expected to help during each home swim meet.
 Jobs consist of: set-up, timing, scoring, selling 50/50, concessions, lining up swimmers, providing judges and referees.
-Please check the swim team bulleting board (outside of Dani's office) for meet information and/or concession donations during season.
+Please check the swim team bulletin board (outside of Dani's office) for meet information and/or concession donations during season.

 Registration: Now Open

-I have been the Head Coach and YMCA Aquatics Coordinator for two years.
+I have been the Head Coach and YMCA Aquatics Coordinator for three years.
 I grew up just outside of Pittsburgh.
 My passion for swimming started at a young age when I would lap swim with my mom and pretend I was in the Olympics.
 Although I never swam competitively in school, my aquatics passion never went away.
 I was a lifeguard, swim instructor, and camp counselor every summer in high school and college.
 I graduated from Slippery Rock University with a degree in Physical Education and a minor in Aquatics.
 I also ran for their Cross Country and Track/Field program.
 Since then I have been a teacher and coach in Miami, FL and Cleveland, OH.
 My coaching experience includes being the assistant coach for the schools’ cross country, track and field, swimming, and youth soccer teams.
 Sports have always been a big part of my life and have shaped who I am today.
 I want to help children grow and become best athlete and person they can be through the lessons and excitement of sports participation.

 I look forward to coaching the YMCA Dolphins Swim Team and meeting all the great families involved in the program.